 All dogs have different eating habits.
 Determining how long it will take for anyone dog to chew through a bully stick depends on many factors.

 Buy Your Dog’s Bully Stick According to Size

 Dogs with more powerful jaws will have less trouble breaking down a bully stick - some need less than an hour.
-The key is to buy the size and shape of bully stick appropriate to the size and strength of your dog.
+The key is to buy the size and shape of the chewy bully sticks appropriate to the size and strength of your dog.

-A large or giant breed dog, or an especially powerful chewer, should be fed an larger sized bully stick to ensure that the bully stick will last a longer period of time.
-A small, medium breed, or senior pet might only require a thin bully stick to occupy them for several hours or even days.
+A large or giant breed dog, or an especially powerful chewer, should be fed a larger-sized bully stick to ensure that the bully stick will last a longer period of time.
+A small, medium breed or senior pet might only require a thin bully stick to occupy them for several hours or even days.

 The shape of the bully stick will also affect how fast it’s eaten.
 If the dog can’t get its jaw completely around the bully stick because of the shape, then it will take them longer to break it down.
 Extra thick, braided, or curly pizzle sticks are examples of more difficult shapes.

 Many dogs will still chomp their way through a bully stick rather quickly, no matter the size or shape.
 For such avid chewers, it can be helpful to use a bully stick holder to slow them down so that they can enjoy the bully stick for longer.
 Using a bully stick holder can also prevent your dog from swallowing the last few inches of the chew whole, which can lead to choking or other dangers.

 Bully stick holders come in different shapes, sizes, and materials.
 When it comes to choosing the right one for your pooch, you want to make sure to pick one that suits the thickness of the bully stick your dog needs.
 It’s important that it holds the bully stick securely in place – especially for strong chewers.

 The shape of the bully stick holder is another factor to consider.
 Some holders may be more difficult for your dog to grip than others.
 Here are a few of our top picks for bully stick holders!